2004 Iraq spring fighting: Baghdad and the Shia south

 By April 9, 2004, exactly a year to the day after the statue of Saddam Hussein was symbolically torn down, the US-led forces lost control of all the parts of Iraq that had been gained in the year since that event.

-One notable battle during the fighting in Baghdad was on April 9, 2004.
-An American fuel convoy of the 13th Corps Support Command came under attack near the Baghdad International Airport.
-In what was described as a 5-mile long ambush, the 26-vehicle serial was pummeled by gunfire, mortar rounds and RPGs, disabling many of the civilian fuel tankers and Army vehicles.
+The same day, an American fuel convoy of the 13th Corps Support Command came under attack near the Baghdad International Airport.
+In what was described as a 5-mile long ambush, the 26-vehicle column was pummeled by gunfire, mortar rounds and RPGs, disabling many of the civilian fuel tankers and Army vehicles.
 A total of 12 people from the convoy were killed: 2 American soldiers, 7 American private truck drivers and 3 Iraqi truck drivers.
 One American soldier, PFC Keith Matthew Maupin, and an American truck driver, Thomas Hamill, were captured.
 Hamill managed to escape from his captors on May 2, 2004, while Maupin was executed and his remains recovered four years later.

 After sporadic clashes, Coalition forces temporarily suppressed most militia activity in Nasiriyah, Amarah, and Basra.
 On April 16, Kut was retaken by US forces, and several dozen Mahdi Army members were killed in the battle.
 However, the area around Najaf and Kufa, as well as Karbala remained under the control of Sadr's forces.
 Sadr himself was believed to be in hiding in Najaf.
 Coalition troops put a cordon of 2,500 troops around Najaf, but reduced the number of forces to pursue negotiations with the Mahdi Army.
 At the beginning of May, coalition forces estimated that there were 200-500 militants still present in Karbala, 300–400 in Diwaniyah, an unknown number still left in Amarah and Basra, and 1,000-2,000 still holed up in the Najaf-Kufa region.